Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 - Natural materials – wool, cashmere, linen, cotton

-- Practical – should keep you warm and dry
+- Practical – keeps you warm and dry

 - British brands – Hunter, Barbour, Boden, Burberry, Clark’s, Marks & Spencer

-- Footwear – Wellington boots for country, traditional brogues or lace ups in city
+- Footwear – Wellington boots for mud, loafers or boots in city

 - Bright colors – exception is a red trouser for men